Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 One could apply something like [Sneed's project], We can define a natural history of certain propositional derivational systems as the adding or negating propositions in $T$.
 A full exploration of how this can be applied will not be covered here.

 Just how many notions this can PDS's fall under?
 Literature may also fall under it, though as an induction schema as we translate the piece of literature into a theory $T$.
 Art in general too, as we can simply formalize the experience of the art into formal phenomenology.
 Application areas are likely limited, though could be used to find inconsistencies in worldbuilding (however for sufficiently long novels this becomes untenable due to the exponential time complexity of derivational algorithms that check every consequence, not to mention possible incompleteness if the novel can derive sufficient arithmetic).
 It's worth noting that this may not be useful, even if it possible to do.
-But for my project it suffices that it's in principle possible, not whether it's useful for applications.

-PDS may be applicable to a kind of formalized Hermeneutics, where over time a finished formalism is done:
-Adding propositions $T' = T\cup \{p\}$
-Removing contradictions: $T' = T / \{p\} \cup \{\neg p\}$ Etc.

 It's worth noting that I'm not doing a rational reconstruction, or faithful reconstruction, of what mathematicians, scientists or philosophers actually do, for it is unimportant and those without proper foundations should be pointed out as having none.
 This is not sociology.
 I do not think that it's important that there just so happen to be humans who just so happen to be mathematicians, philosophers or scientists who just so happen to do things which also contradicts the philosophy presented in this article.
 Regarding anthropocentric reasoning, it might not have been humans doing philosophy.
 Humans are just a mere contingency, a tiny speck in the space of possible minds.

 Some may wonder if there is there an explanation for why natural language is used in philosophy at all?
 NP-hardness makes searching the space of possibly philosophies extremely time consuming, and has to be efficient by algorithms searching through that space in P-time, which humans seem to be decent at?
 There's obviously a combinatorial explosion of possible philosophies, and diminishing the search space is efficient and useful.
 There is an assumption that philosophy is to be done in natural language.
 I will call this the NL-assumption.
-I will contend that the NL-assumption is false.
+I will contend but not argue that the NL-assumption is false.
+I will however state that the formal language assumption, FL-assumption, is under no different state than the NL-assumption.

 We can define positivism as the view that all propositional derivation systems are mathematical or scientific, with no extra categories.

 But how could philosophy differ if it does?
 As Machery says:

 > For much of the history of philosophy, philosophers could not have imagined their philosophizing as separate from not only mathematics, but also the empirical sciences.